DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

     - One forms a “BACKHAUL NETWORK” which is used to bridge traffic from AP to AP
 - At least one AP is connected to the wired network and it is called the RAP (Root Access Point)
 - The other APs are called MAPs (Mesh Access Points)
-- A PROTOCOL is used to determine the best path through the MESH (similar to how dynamic routing protocols are used to determine the best path to a destination)
+- A protocol is used to determine the best path through the mesh (similar to how dynamic routing protocols are used to determine the best path to a destination)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1604f0ea-8a93-4922-a78d-fe55e836ba9a)